cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 ### Lodging

 The Hotel Monaco is the official speaker hotel for CascadiaJS 2025.
+The deadline to book at our discounted rate is August 29th.
+More info in the [Travel Guide](/2025/travel).

 ### Corporate Sponsorship